andizq/sf3dmodels/README.rst

 Documentation
 -------------

-Find the documentation and examples at the `ReadTheDocs <http://star-forming-regions.readthedocs.io>`_ website.
+Find the full documentation and examples at the `ReadTheDocs <http://star-forming-regions.readthedocs.io>`_ website.

 Requirements
 ------------